-- that city's tax rate times that job's city taxable income after Form 2106 expenses; or - 2) your resident city's tax rate times that job's city taxable income.
-Harrisburg residents may only take credit for tax withheld or paid to their city of residence. - Column G Enter net tax due (Column E less Column F). - Line 1 Enter total net tax due (total of Column G). - Line 2 Enter all declaration payments made during the current tax year and any overpayment carried forward from the prior year.
+- that city's tax rate times that job's city taxable income after Form 2106 expenses; or - your resident city's tax rate times that job's city taxable income.
+Harrisburg residents may only take credit for tax withheld or paid to their city of residence. - Column G Enter net tax due (Column E less Column F). - Line 1 Enter total net tax due (total of Column G).

+- Line 2 Enter all declaration payments made during the current tax year and any overpayment carried forward from the prior year.
 Do not enter tax withheld or paid by a partnership on your behalf (see Column F). - Line 3 Subtract Line 2 from Line 1 to arrive at the net tax due.
 However, if the result is an overpayment, indicate amount with parentheses and carry to Line 5. - Line 4 Enter penalty and interest, if applicable.
-All taxes unpaid after April 15th are subject to a 10% penalty.
-Taxes due Columbus, Brice, Harrisburg or Marble Cliff remaining unpaid after April 15th are subject to interest at a rate of .25% per month.
-The interest rate of 1.5% per month applies to all other administered municipalities.
+All taxes unpaid after April 15th are subject to a 15% penalty.
+Taxes remaining unpaid after April 15th are subject to interest at a rate of .5% per month.
+The annual interest rate of 6% applies to all administered municipalities.